stylesuxx/icoboard-wiki/pages/glossary.md

 ## B

 ### Bitstream
-As the name suggeste, the *Bitstram* is a stream of bits.
+As the name suggests, the *Bitstram* is a stream of bits.
 It describes the configuration data loaded into an [FPGA](#FPGA).

 ## F